Police say black man killed in Memphis was sought in shooting

 MEMPHIS, Tenn.
 (Reuters) - A young black man slain by federal agents as they tried to arrest him in Memphis, touching off violent protests, was wanted in the shooting of a man in Mississippi earlier this month, law enforcement officials said on Thursday.

-At least two dozen police officers were injured on the streets of Memphis in demonstrations after Brandon Webber, 20, was killed on Wednesday night by members of a federal fugitive task force seeking to take him into custody.
+At least two dozen police officers were injured on the streets of Memphis in demonstrations after Brandon Webber, 20, was killed on Wednesday night by members of a federal fugitive task force seeking to take him into custody on aggravated assault charges.

 In the aftermath of clashes between police and protesters, the district attorney for DeSoto County, Mississippi, where Webber was suspected of shooting a man to steal his car, on Thursday afternoon defended the actions of the federal marshals.